Ethan0429/destiny-transcript-db/README.md

 #### Submitting a pull request

 Once it's run, it will take quite awile to finish depending on the size of the video, so just leave it running in the background for awhile.
+And **depending on the model you chose** it could be using a large chunk of your VRAM, which means you'll take a performance hit playing games or other GPU intensive things.
+So you'll mostly just have to leave it be if that's the case.
 When it's finished, commit your changes to your repo, push it to GitHub, and submit a pull request for the corresponding issue you claimed.

 Your pull request should be in the following format: